Demographics of Edmonton: Metro Edmonton

-Note: Totals greater than 100% due to multiple origin responses.

 Future projections

 City of Edmonton

 In 2016, people of Canadian origin make up the largest ethnic cluster in Edmonton.

 Since 2011, visible minorities accounted for over 30% of the population, while more than 5% of Edmontonians were considered Aboriginal.

-Note: Totals greater than 100% due to multiple origin responses.

 Language

 Metro Edmonton

 The question on knowledge of languages allows for multiple responses.
 The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 1,000 respondents.

 Religion

 City of Edmonton

 The 2021 National Household Survey identified 44.6% of Edmontonians as Christian, while 31.1% of residents were identified as having no religion.